 Rating agency Standard & Poors announced on Friday that it had upgraded bonds issued by Piraeus Bank and the National Bank of Greece (NBG) to “investment grade”.

 Greece’s trade deficit fell by 15.8 percent in May, picking up pace from April’s drop of 4.6 percent, according to data from the Hellenic Statistical Authority (ELSTAT) released on Friday.

-Greece’s general government (gg) primary cash surplus amounted to 2.58 billion in the first three months of 2018, up 519 million euros compared to the same time last year, according to the Finance Ministry’s monthly gg bulletin.
+Greece’s general government (gg) primary cash surplus came to 1.65 billion euros in the first five months of the year, falling by 571 million euros compared to the same period last year, according to the Finance Ministry’s (MoF) monthly gg bulletin.